bueltge/Chosen-for-MantisBT/README.md

 See in VERSION.txt

 ### License
 Good news, this plugin is free for everyone!
-Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
+Since it's released under the MIT.
 But if you enjoy this plugin, you can thank me and leave a [small donation](http://bueltge.de/wunschliste/ "Wishliste and Donate") for the time I've spent writing and supporting this plugin.
 And I really don't want to know how many hours of my life this plugin has already eaten ;)

 ### Contributors
 see the [contributors graph](https://github.com/bueltge/Chosen-for-MantisBT/graphs/contributors) for the current status